 Sun damage can cause damage to one side or one area of your face.

 Having a tooth extracted can change the way the muscles in your face appear.
 Using dentures or getting dental veneers can also change the contours of your face.
 The result isn’t always symmetrical.
-In a 2014 study of 147 pairs of identical twins, more facial asymmetry was linked to having had dental extraction.
+In a 2014 of 147 pairs of identical twins, more facial asymmetry was linked to having had dental extraction.

 As you get older, facial asymmetry increases.
 This is a natural part of aging.
 Although, your bones stop growing at puberty, your cartilage continues to grow as you age.
 This means your ears and nose grow and change as you age, which may cause asymmetry.